How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Step 3 — Add Your Key to the SSH Agent

-The SSH agent holds your decrypted private key in memory so you only need to enter your passphrase once per session.
+The SSH agent holds your decrypted key in memory so you only enter the passphrase once per session.

 Mac